 On December 31st, 2019, the first case of a coronavirus was identified in Hubei Province, China.
 It originated from the meat market in Wuhan city of China.
 Since then, the disease, now formally known as COVID-19, has spread to numerous countries and claimed the lives of over 371k people.
+The following article will let you know about coronavirus symptoms and risks and ways to protect yourself.

 What is Coronavirus?